 Cyprus Offshore Company in 2026: What the Search Term Actually Means

 If you searched “Cyprus offshore company”, you’re either looking for something Cyprus genuinely offered until 2003, something Cyprus marketing pages still call “offshore” because the search term ranks, or you’re using “offshore” as shorthand for “low-tax jurisdiction outside my home country”.
 This page sorts the three.
-The short version: Cyprus stopped being offshore on EU accession; what’s actually on offer in 2026 is meaningfully different from what you’d buy in the Caribbean.
+The short version: Cyprus stopped being offshore in the run-up to EU accession; what’s actually on offer in 2026 is meaningfully different from what you’d buy in the Caribbean.

 Is Cyprus really ‘offshore’?
 Short answer: no